How to storyboard

 Facilitates freeform creativity

 Lucidspark doesn’t get in the way of creativity—it promotes it.
 Often, designers spend a lot of time getting software to work correctly instead of fostering ideation.
-With Lucidspark, documenting your storyboard is intuitive and seamless with features like sticky notes and freehand drawing.
+With Lucidspark, documenting your storyboard is intuitive and seamless with features like online sticky notes and freehand drawing.

 Provides a truly collaborative workspace